manlito/flower-descriptor/README.md

 # Flower Keypoint Detector and Descriptor

 A simple, GPU first feature detector and descriptor inspired in DaisyDescriptor.
+CPU version also provided, but it is mostly provided so you can get the same outputs even without a GPU.

 ## Motivation